 Work in acquisition management is commonly available in federal government agencies.
 According to the U.S. Government Accountability Office, a reported $529 billion was spent by federal agencies on goods and services in the 2008 fiscal year (www.gao.gov).
 The Federal Acquisition Institute (FAI) stated that that over 30,000 professionals were hired for acquisition-related jobs by the federal government in 2006 (www.fai.gov).

-Acquisition managers, also called purchasing managers, made an average annual salary of $114,130 in May 2015, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS projected that job growth for purchasing managers would be slower than average from 2014 to 2024, with only a 2% increase in job growth expected.
+Acquisition managers, also called purchasing managers, made an average annual salary of $125,630 in May 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS projected that job growth for purchasing managers would be slower than average from 2018 to 2028, with only a 6% decline in job growth expected.

 Acquisition managers need strong communication, mathematics and organizational skills in order to be successful.
 If this sounds like you, carefully review salary statistics, job duties and typical work environments before deciding if this is the right career choice.